-As the name E. 'Nobaranosei' has been published in Japan around the time the hybrid has been created, this name has priority and E. 'Alienor' is a synonym.
+As the name E. 'Nobaranosei' was published in Japan around the time the hybrid was created, this name has priority, and E. 'Alienor' is a synonym.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).